Austin-Jones/Austin-Jones/README.md

-Hi 👋 My name is Austin Jones
+Hi 👋 My name is Austin
 =============================

 Solutions Architect
 -------------------

-A skilled and accomplished developer, with 3+ years of experience in fin-tech, from building and demonstrating prototypes all the way to designing and building customer deliverables that meet and exceed their requirements.
-Strong team player with good communication skills.
-Has experience leading small teams within a project to meet the project goals and get colleagues trained.
+Hey!
+I’m a dev who’s into building clean UIs, React components, and random little tools that (hopefully) make life easier for other devs.
+I work with JavaScript, React, HTML, and CSS — the usual suspects.

-* 🌍  I'm based in United States
+I share code snippets, templates, side project stuff, and occasionally just cool dev things I’ve been messing with.

-* ✉️  You can contact me at [96austin.j@gmail.com](mailto:96austin.j@gmail.com)
+* 🌍  I'm based in New York
 * 🧠  I'm learning MERN Stack
 * 🤝  I'm open to collaborating on Interesting projects